idstam/godiode/README.md

 ## Software
 PoC golang code for reliable file transfers over a data diode.
 With recommended OS optimizations it should reach 750+ Mbit/s file transfers.

+My (@idstam) changes makes this a little less PoC and more robust for production use.

+ -  added resending of the manifest to enable starting a listener in the middle of a sending session.
+ -  keep received data and continue appending on resend to handle package loss within a file
+ -  resend everything with the same manifest to handle package loss
+ -  randomly drop packages for testing purposes
+ -  don't overwrite already received files if they are the same

 ### Build instructions
 With local golang available
 ```